Fear of Public Speaking - Dallas, Plano, Garland, Allen Texas

 - Quivering voice

 It is like every fiber of your being is screaming for you to run for your life.

 Most people do everything they can to avoid their fear of giving a presentation in public.
-Avoidance is our default strategy for dealing with anxiety.
+Avoidance is our default strategy for dealing with performance anxiety and stage fright.
 But for many people, perhaps you included, avoidance is not an option.
 You don't want this common fear to stall your career.
 You may have compelling reasons to overcome your speech anxiety including:

 - Your job may depend on it